Teach English in Spain Program

 Participants are placed in public schools across Spain, supporting English instruction and cultural exchange.
 Placement details vary by region, and RVF helps you understand your options and what to expect long before you arrive.

 Most placements include a monthly stipend of approximately €800–€1,000, depending on the region.
-The program is designed to support a balanced lifestyle in Spain, not long workweeks, so participants can travel, explore, and immerse themselves in Spanish culture.
+Because the role is built around lighter hours, the program supports a more balanced lifestyle in Spain.

 Most participants work 12–16 hours per week during regular school hours, typically Monday through Friday.
 That lighter schedule is intentional, giving you the freedom to experience Spain beyond the classroom.